arcas59/super-asteroids-super-spacewar/en/ch7.md

       this.invincibilityCooldown--;
       // Set actor visible become true every half second, false the other half and stay visible at the end this.actor.setVisible(this.invincibilityCooldown % 60 < 30);
+      // When invincibilityCooldown reach 1, get back vulnerability if (this.invincibilityCooldown === 1) {
+        // Set true to alive status
+        this.alive = true;
+      }
       // Restart update loop to skip the collision code return;
     }

-    // Collision code will come here
+    // Collision code will come here, we remove this block when ch8 start if (Sup.Input.wasKeyJustPressed("X")){
-    if (Sup.Input.wasKeyJustPressed("X")){
       this.die(); // Temporary debug test for ship death, press keyboard X to kill the ship }